Gravitational Polarizability of Schwarzschild Black Holes: Discussion

 This is also known from Britto-Cachazo-Feng-Witten-type recursion relations, in which the shifted amplitude, as a function of the shift parameter $z$, can be written in terms of a pole term and a purely polynomial piece -- the constant term from this piece is what we call the residue of the pole at $z=\infty$, the boundary term.

-This discussion implies that the real part of the retarded Green's function could in principle contain an undetermined real polynomial piece $F(\omega)$ \cite{Charalambous:2022rre} that should be added to the right hand side of (\ref{eq:KKr}a), and which can can be written in terms of a polynomial in $\omega$ with a given constant term.
+This discussion implies that the real part of the retarded Green's function could in principle contain an undetermined real polynomial piece $F(\omega)$ \cite{Charalambous:2022rre} that should be added to the right hand side of (\ref{eq:KKr}a), and which can can be written in terms of a polynomial in $\omega$.
 This polynomial piece corresponds to the Love numbers~\cite{Charalambous:2022rre}.

 Now at $\omega \to 0$, due to the vanishing of static Love numbers for Schwarzschild black holes, the aforementioned sum rule \eqref{eq:sum_rule} would gain a constant terms outside the integral sign.
 The physical interpretation of this sum rule may be understood by taking into account late-time tail effects as one can rewrite the dispersion-integral representation of the retarded Green's function in such a way that a connection between the near and wave zones is manifest~\cite{DeLuca:2024ufn}.
 At low frequencies the scattering is dominated by the leading instantaneous contribution associated with tidal effects, however, also at low frequencies the overlap between potential and radiation modes produces tail contributions, so physically the modified sum rule should be interpreted in terms of an overlap between tidal response and tail effects.